-In accordance with "The JavaTM Platform, Standard Edition 8 API Specification" [12] some methods in the class java.io.PrintStream convert their outputs into the default code set (value of the system property file.encoding), whereas others do not.
+In accordance with the Java API specification some methods in the class java.io.PrintStream convert their outputs into the default code set (value of the system property file.encoding), whereas others do not.
 With this class it is therefore extremely easy to write programs which apparently function in an ASCII world but do not deliver the expected results in BS2000.
 The following simple example will illustrate this point: